 Common Dog Daycare Questions

-we've provided our most commonly asked questions below, if you still have questions give us a call!
+We've provided our most commonly asked questions below, if you still have questions give us a call!

-Q:Is doggie daycare good for dogs?
+Is dog daycare good for dogs?

-A:Daycare provides an outlet to expend excess energy, socialize, exercise, and remain active: Your dog will be able to participate in daily exercise through group activities.
-Participants play in a cage free environment while enjoying the freedom to stretch their legs.
+An outlet to expend excess energy, exercise, and remain active: Your dog will be able to participate in daily exercise through group activities.
+Participants play in a cage-free environment while enjoying the freedom to stretch their legs.

-A:Daycare is recommended as often as needed!
+How often should my dog go to dog daycare?Daycare is recommended as often as possible!
 Dogs are highly adaptable and enjoy a routine that is predictable.
 Most commonly dogs will come between 2-4 times per week, but we very often see dogs upwards of 5 times a week!
-The exercise is wonderful to keep them entertained and socialized and they will make “friends” they can consistently see and interact with at daycare.
-We love to see your dogs as often as we can to establish our own relationships with them, in turn making them much more comfortable while in our care and away from home.
+The exercise is wonderful to keep them entertained and socialized, and they will make “friends” they can consistently see and interact with at daycare.
+We love to see your dogs as often as we can and establish our own relationships with them, in turn making them much more comfortable while in our care.

-A:Dogs that are approved for doggie daycare will come home clean, happy, excited, and ready to come back!
-Most dogs do require an adjustment period from what they are accustomed to, but typically after your 2nd or 3rd visit, your dog will pull you to the door, tail wagging, and won't look back when our staff member takes them back to play with their friends.
-Some owners have even told us they cannot use their “daycare trigger word” in the house unless they intend to bring the dog that day, or else they get so disappointed when mom and dad don’t end up bringing them to daycare.
+How do I know if my dog likes dog daycare?Dogs are social animals that need exercise and stimulation, and doggie daycare is the best way to provide both!
+Dogs that are approved for doggie daycare will come home happy, tired, and ready to come back!
+Most dogs do require an adjustment period from what they are accustomed to, but typically after your 2nd or 3rd visit, your dog will pull you to the door, tail wagging, and will be excited to see the staff and play with their friends.
+Some owners have even told us they cannot use their “daycare trigger word” in the house unless they intend to bring their dog that day, or else they get so disappointed when mom and dad don’t end up bringing them to daycare.
 Don’t get offended if they don’t say goodbye, we promise they’re just appreciative you’ve found a fun place for them to be, and will be thrilled to see you later in the day!

-A:Yes, dogs that are 30 pounds and over are considered for our large playgroup.
-Dogs that are under 30 pounds are evaluated for our small daycare playgroup.
+Do you separate dogs by size in dog daycare?Yes, dogs that are 30 pounds and over are evaluated for our large playgroup.
+Dogs that are 29 pounds and under are evaluated for our small daycare playgroup.